palmettostatebrewers/palmettostatebrewers.github.io/README.md

 For example: `2018-02-01-Febuary-Brew-Session.md`

-The header needs to look like the following.
+Paste following to the top of the file (this is called the header).
 Update information such as the title and the tags:

 ```